craftworkgames/craftworkgames.github.io/docs/features/ui/gum/gum-forms/gum-forms.md

 You can use Gum with the Gum UI tool or code-only.
 Both approaches are fully supported.

 This document provides setup and an introduction to using Gum forms controls purely in code.
-For full documentation see the [Gum Forms documentation](https://docs.flatredball.com/gum/monogame/gum-forms).
+For full documentation see the [Gum documentation](https://docs.flatredball.com/gum/code/about).

 ## Setup

 Before using Gum, you must add the Gum.MonoGame [nuget package](https://www.nuget.org/packages/Gum.MonoGame) to your project.

-Gum Forms uses the following objects for initialization, updating, and drawing:
+Gum Forms uses GumService initialization, updating, and drawing.

-* GumService - provides defaults, initialization, every-frame logic, and drawing for all forms objects.
-* GraphicalUiElement - the base class for all Gum visual objects.
-The root is passed to GumService.Update so that it can perform every-frame logic on Forms objects, such as detecting clicks.

 The following code shows a single Gum Forms button in an otherwise empty Game1 class: